 When Sophie Sayers inherits a cottage in a sleepy Cotswold village, she’s hoping for a quieter life than the one she’s running away from.
 What she gets instead is a dead body on a carnival float and an extraordinary assortment of suspects.

 Is the enigmatic bookseller Hector Munro all he seems?
 And what about the over-friendly neighbour who brings her jars of honey?
-Not to mention the eccentric village shopkeeper, show committee, writers’ group and dram club, all suspiciously keen to welcome her to their midst.
+Not to mention the eccentric village shopkeeper, show committee, writers’ group and drama club, all suspiciously keen to welcome her to their midst.

-For fans of cosy mysteries everywhere, Best Murder in Show will make you laugh out loud at the idiosyncracies of English country life and rack your brains to discover the murderer before Sophie can.
+For fans of cosy mysteries everywhere, Best Murder in Show will make you laugh out loud at the idiosyncrasies of English country life and rack your brains to discover the murderer before Sophie can.

 Best Murder in Show is the first in the new Sophie Sayers Village Mysteries series.
-For news of the sequel, Trick or Murder?, coming soon, click here.

 Scroll down the page to read the opening chapter for free…

 HOW TO ORDER

 - Click here to buy online

 - Order from your local bookshop by quoting ISBN 978-1-911223-13-9

 Watch a video of the author reading the opening chapter at her London launch here